 As a Christian organisation we welcome prayer for our work.
 Here are some pointers…

 - Our talks and presentations at community groups and schools across the UK are suspended due to coronavirus restrictions.
-We want to be able to resume these as soon as possible.
-In the meantime our funds are limited and therefore so is our ability to support new projects.
+We have resumed these but the opportunities seem more limited than previously.
+This has led to some limits in our income and therefore to our ability to support new projects.
 The Trustees need wisdom in deciding which projects to support.

-- The Shout Out for the Girls project, including our UK sewing groups, is also suspended.
-We know people continue to be interested in this and we want to be able to resume as soon as possible.
-We were able to obtain more sewing machines and launched some new sewing activities in Uganda.
+- The Shout Out for the Girls project, including our UK sewing groups, was also suspended but has now resumed with real enthusiasm.
+We have been able to obtain more sewing machines and launched some new sewing activities in Uganda.

 - Kimtab Clinic, and its monthly outreach clinics in the Safe Motherhood Programme.

 - The future.
-KRDP started in 2001 so all of us involved in it are 20 years older.
+KRDP started in 2001 so all of us involved in it are 24 years older.
 Perhaps not a problem in UK but it is a challenge in Uganda, where we have had serious health issues within the KRDP-Uganda committee.
 We all need to think about succession planning, even though it is difficult.
-Also how we make sure our work continues to meet the needs of the Kimaluli-Butta community, particularly given that it is very unlikely we will be able to visit Uganda again for some considerable time.
+Also how we make sure our work continues to meet the needs of the Kimaluli-Butta community.